penske-media-corp/pmc-vvv/docs/faq.md

 Note that switching an individual site's PHP version applies only to the web server, but does not affect the PHP version used by WP-CLI.
-Additionally, the `WP_CLI_PHP` environment variable has no effect on the PHP version used.
+Additionally, the `WP_CLI_PHP` environment variable has no effect on the PHP version used by the copy of WP-CLI installed in the VM.

 To run WP-CLI with a different PHP version, such as PHP 8.0: